-Some banks do allow for paying down of up to 20% of the loan without a penalty even with a lock-in period promotional rate.
+Some banks do allow for paying down of up to 50% of the loan without a penalty even within the lock-in period.
 For those refinancing, note that some banks might also require that you to keep a certain minimum loan amount after partial repayment for example $200,000.
 Check with an experienced mortgage broker who will be able to list out for you all the loan restrictions in a chart format for easy comparison.

 (c) Re-pricing Admin Fee

 First what is re-pricing?
 It simply means going back to your current bank (for those with existing mortgage for refinancing) and ask to switch over to another loan package after the expiry of your lock-in period if any.
 The bank usually has a specialized department that handles all re-pricing requests.
 They will gladly offer you any of their existing packages for new customers but subject to an admin fee which from our knowledge can vary greatly between $200 to $800.
-Most of the local banks will charge $800 for re-pricing.
-Incidentally CIMB charge only $200 for re-pricing.
+Most of the local banks will charge between $300-500 for re-pricing.

 How important is this a factor in your consideration depends on how likely you think you are going to stay with the same bank for personal reasons.
-But remember re-pricing happens only a few years down the road and the admin fee might also be revised upwards by then (used to be $500 for local banks in the past).
+But remember re-pricing happens only a few years down the road and the admin fee might also be revised upwards.
 For most people this may not be a salient factor as refinancing to another bank altogether not only ensures you get the best rate but many banks still provide legal subsidy which covers all the costs involved and makes it cheaper than re-pricing with the same bank ironically.

 (d) Breakage Fee

-The last 3 fees are not so much factors of consideration when choosing a loan, but more to know… starting with breakage fee.
+The last three fees are not so much factors of consideration when choosing a loan, but more to know… starting with breakage fee.